lightonai/transfer-learning-opu/README.md

 # TL_blogpost
-Transfer Learning with the OPU - Blogpost code
+Transfer Learning with the OPU - Blogpost code (**Put the blogpost link somewhere**)
 ## How to install

 Clone the repository and then do `pip install <path_to_repo>`.

-Should you wish to replicate the results with `TensorRT` in `int8` you need to download the appropriate version from the official website [here](https://developer.nvidia.com/tensorrt).
+Should you wish to replicate the results with `TensorRT` in `int8` you need to download the appropriate version from the [official NVIDIA website](https://developer.nvidia.com/tensorrt).
 We tested the code with `TensorRT 6.0.1.5` with `CUDA 10.1`.

 `Pillow 6.1` is required to correctly run the code with TensorRT due to problems with the `.onnx` conversion.
 You can easily install it with `pip install Pillow==6.1`.

-Finally download the dataset from [here](https://www.kaggle.com/alessiocorrado99/animals10).
-You should put the dataset in the  same folder as the repo, but all scripts have an option to change the path with `-dataset_path`
+Finally download the dataset from the [Kaggle page](https://www.kaggle.com/alessiocorrado99/animals10).
+You should put the dataset in the  same folder as the repo, but all scripts have an option to change the path with `-dataset_path`.

 ## Replicate the OPU/backprop results